 - “The Attorney General has broad authority to enforce civil statutes, but the Attorney General has no original criminal jurisdiction,” the attorney general’s office said in a statement.
 “Consequently, the Attorney General’s Office cannot launch a criminal investigation without the written referral of an elected county prosecutor or the governor.”

-What happened: Police were called on a man threatening neighbors in the 13600 block of Third Avenue South in Burien in King County, Washington, on June 14, 2017.
+on a man threatening neighbors in the 13600 block of Third Avenue South in Burien in King County, Washington, on June 14, 2017.

 - Deputy Cesar Molina along with Master Police Officer Tanner Owens responded to the call.